Kotlin/KEEP/proposals/explicit-api-mode.md

 * https://discuss.kotlinlang.org/t/public-by-default-for-classes/110
 * https://discuss.kotlinlang.org/t/kotlins-default-visibility-should-be-internal/1400

-While such a decision is convenient for application programming, the main concern against public-by-default visibility was that it becomes too easy for library authors to expose something accidentally, release it, and then have to make breaking changes to hide it back.
+While such a decision is convenient for application development, the main concern against public-by-default visibility was that it becomes too easy for library authors to expose something accidentally, release it, and then have to make breaking changes to hide it back.

 ## Proposal